CEO Ed Wagner Tells His Own Cautionary Flooring Tale

 The Wagners’ whitewashed oak entrance way took forever to dry.
 In MC terms, that means the wood had not reached equilibrium moisture content (EMC): a balance between the MC of the wood and that of the ambient relative humidity in their home.
 Because wood will change dimension as it loses or gains moisture to (or from) its environment, an imbalance can lead to a variety of flooring problems.

-The irony is that during this era, Wagner Meters developed a highly-successful line of digital wood moisture meter products for just this circumstance.
-Consumers and builders alike run the wood moisture meter along the surface, and the newly developed pinless moisture measurement technology assesses MC up to three-quarters-inch depth.
+The irony is that during this era, Wagner Meters had developed a highly-successful line of wood moisture meter products for just this circumstance.
+Consumers and builders alike run the wood moisture meter along the surface, and the pinless moisture measurement technology assesses MC up to three-quarters-inch depth.
 But while impressing their customers with the importance of MC testing, installing hardwood flooring at home morphed into a moisture content problem.

 When installing hardwood flooring, don’t judge the state of wood MC without a wood moisture meter assessment.
 The president of Wagner Meters did, and Ed Wagner’s whitewashed oak entrance developed hairline cracks between wood pieces.

 “It doesn’t matter who you are,” says Ed.
 “Whether you own thousands of moisture meters or one moisture meter.
 If you don’t use them, you can still have problems.”

 The moral of the story is: even Wagner Meters’ El Presidente, Ed Wagner, can be burned by wood MC.
 Those ever-present water vapors weren’t given enough time to evaporate, and they’ve made their presence a fixture in Ed’s memory of installing hardwood flooring.